Career accepts high school graduates with no experience. The annual mean wage in the Syracuse area is $30,970

 The pay is good, considering that it’s a career that accepts high school graduates with no experience and offers on-the-job training.
-The annual mean wage in the Syracuse area is $30,970.
+The annual mean wage for a Medical Transcriptionist Salary in the Syracuse area is $30,970.

 The BLS also states that in the Syracuse area, 560 people work as pharmacy technicians.
 Their work locations vary much more widely than the white-coated professional behind your local drugstore counter.
 They can work in general and surgical hospital settings, independent doctor’s offices, industrial settings, drug stores and general food store locations.
 The latter two categories may involve more personal contact with patients.
 Pharmacy techs working in industrial settings tend to make more money, but may require education or experience.

-The growth in the pharmacy tech career is partly because of the growing population of aging baby boomers and their increasing need for medication.
+The growth in the pharmacy tech career is partly because of the growing population of aging baby boomers and their increasing need for medication and pharmacy services.

 Pharmacy technicians are also working in ways they hadn’t previously, according to Claire Schum, inpatient pharmacy operations manager at University of Rochester Medical Center.
 She holds a doctorate degree in pharmacy.

 “We just opened a human donor milk lab, and they’re also involved with the medication reconciliation process when patients come to the ER,” Schum said.
 “They may have a lot of medications and the techs work with patients to make sure home medication is ordered to make sure it’s an accurate amount.”